 Film over-lamination is an option used for the protection of photographs displayed without traditional framing and glazing.
 The materials combine pressure sensitive distortion free adhesives with an optically clear vinyl film and are applied directly to the face of the photograph.
 These materials have a PH 7 neutral rating and come in glossy, luster, and matt finishes.
-Luster is the most widely used as it is closest in appearance to the surface of a matt c-print.
+Luster is the most widely used as it is closest in appearance to the surface of a traditional matt c-print.

 Glazing is the industry standard term that refers to either glass or acrylic sheet material (plexiglas) when used in a picture frame.